 A Man for All Seasons gives us Paul Scofield’s finest hour.
 As he sinks his teeth into Bolt’s delicious dialogue, I defy anyone to remain unmoved.
 I recommend we prepare for Martin Scorsese’s adaptation of Shusaku Endo’s Silence by revisiting this classic.
 Directed by Fred Zinnemann from a script by Robert

 And now I invite Pastor Kenneth Tanner to the podium to give a blessing to all American voters, as they cast their votes for what vision of our nation’s future they find more in keeping with the ideals of “liberty and justice for all…” • May you remember that all

 The way that Vertigo shifts our sympathies from Detective Scottie Ferguson to Judy, his victim, convinces me that it’s as timely as ever.
 Oceans of ink have been spilled in the last few weeks on subjects like sexism, misogyny, and sexual assault.
 Last week, when recordings revealed a presidential candidate’s

 Raiders!: The Story of the Greatest Fan Film Ever Made is now streaming on Netflix Instant in the U.S. If you want to be amazed by the power of creativity and the audacity of children... watch this movie!
 Here's a review by Mike D'Angelo at The AV Club.

-Looking for the archive of film reviews?
+Looking for Looking Closer's archive of film reviews?
 Here it is.